Welcome and thank you for visiting my website.

 Mother-daughter attachment injury

-The mother/daughter relationship is a pivotal one.
-In her book Mother Hunger, Kelly McDaniel (2021) writes maternal love is our first experience of what love feels like, and the maternal care we receive informs how we feel about ourselves throughout life.
-Challenges within this relationship can be deep-seated and fuelled by generational trauma and conflict.
+The mother-daughter relationship is a foundational one.
+As Kelly McDaniel writes in Mother Hunger (2021), maternal love is our first experience of what love feels like — and the care we receive from our mothers deeply shapes how we see ourselves throughout our lives.
+When this bond is strained or disrupted, the wounds can be long-lasting.
+Challenges within the mother-daughter dynamic are often deep-seated and shaped by generational trauma, unspoken expectations, and inherited patterns of behaviour.

-I have undertaken additional training and completed the Mother-Daughter Professional Attachment Training delivered by Rosjke Hasseldine, who is internationally recognized expert in mother-daughter attachment.
+I have undertaken specialist training in this area and completed the Mother-Daughter Professional Attachment Training, developed by Rosjke Hasseldine — an internationally recognised expert in mother-daughter attachment.
+This work allows us to explore:

 I am an integrative counsellor, combining the approaches of Person Centred and Psychodynamic therapy, however I use an eclectic approach meaning I adapt my style to best suit the individual client and I work holistically, considering the whole person and their physical, emotional, social and spiritual wellbeing.